keymanapp/keyman/ios/README.md

 To run the app within a simulator after build.sh is completed,
 1. Open **keyman/Keyman/Keyman.xcodeproj** in Xcode.
-2. "Run" the Keyman target within Xcode.
+2. Run the Keyman target within Xcode.

 The Keyman app relies on KeymanEngine.framework. `build.sh` builds KeymanEngine.framework and so must be run in the initial build and whenever KeymanEngine is modified.